 All Purdue University College of Liberal Arts majors prepare students with the skills identified as contributing to professional success: communicating and listening well, an understanding and appreciation of diverse points of view, creative thinking and problem solving, a collaborative mindset, the ability to synthesize complex ideas and communicate them clearly, and a Boilermaker work ethic.

-- Translating messages simultaneously into specified languages, maintaining message, content, context, and style as much as possible.
+- Aptitude at translating messages simultaneously into specified languages, maintaining message, content, context, and style as much as possible.

 Languages and Cultures majors may choose to enter into the workforce using the skills they have acquired at Purdue or to attend graduate school upon completion of their degree.
 Past graduates have gone on to: